 Available Formulations

-Avastin is only available in the form of a solution for intravenous injection.
-In certain cases, this may be prescribed for intravitreal administration.
+Avastin is supplied as a solution for intravenous infusion.
+Intravitreal (eye) use is an off-label use and is not an FDA-approved indication.
 Avastin solution contains polysorbate 80 and is available as single-use vials in two different strengths: 100 mg/4 ml or 400 mg/16 ml.

 Directions for Use

-Avastin should be diluted in 100 ml of normal saline prior to infusion.
+Avastin should be diluted in normal saline per clinic protocol.
 Do not use and discard if the solution in the vial appears cloudy, discolored, or contains particulate matter.
 Do not administer or mix with dextrose-containing solutions.
 Avastin is typically administered once every 2 or 3 weeks, depending on the reason for use.

-The initial dose of the intravenous injection should be infused over 90 minutes, and the second infusion can be administered over 60 minutes if the initial dose is well tolerated.
+The initial dose of the intravenous infusion should be infused over 90 minutes, and the second infusion can be administered over 60 minutes if the initial dose is well tolerated.
 The third and any subsequent infusions may be administered over 30 minutes if the 60-minute infusion is well tolerated.
 Infusion time should not be less than 30 minutes.
-If Avastin is administered with other medications, consult with your provider on which medication should be administered first.
+If Avastin is administered with other medications, consult with your provider on which medication should be administered first and how the infusions should be sequenced.
 In some cases, premedication may be required to prevent a side effect from happening.

 Missed Dose